Tswana people: 1880-1884: Tswana–Ndebele War: Battle of Khutiyabasadi

-Additional waves of AmaNdebele found themselves pinned down by their charging compatriots along the river bank, which was too deep for them to easily ford.
-With the enemy thus in disarray, the signal was given for the main body of defenders to emerge from their tunnels and trenches.
-A barrage of bullets cut through Lotshe's lines from three sides, quickly turning the battle into a one-sided massacre.
-It is said that after the main firing had ceased, the Wayeyi used their mekoro to further attack the survivors trapped in the river, hitting them on the head with their oars.
-In this way, many more were drowned.
-By the time the fighting was over, the blood was reported to have turned the water along the course of the river black.
-While the total number of casualties at Khutiyabasadi cannot be precisely known, observers in Bulawayo at the time confirmed that over 2,500 men had left on Lotshe's expedition and less than 500 had returned.
-While the bulk of the amaNdebele losses are believed to have occurred in and around Khutiyabasadi itself, survivors of the battle were also killed while being mercilessly pursued by the Batawana cavalry.
-Moremi was clearly determined to send a strong message to Lobengula that his regiments were no match.
-Still others died of exhaustion and hunger while trying to make their way home across the dry plains south of Chobe; the somewhat more hospitable route through Gammangwato having been blocked by Khama.
+While the Tswana borders in the South were secured primarily due to an agreed peace agreement with the Boers, danger still lurked in the northern frontiers as Batswana experienced occasional incursions and raids by marauding Ndebele armies who had settled in Southern Zimbabwe.
+Ndebele raiding parties periodically attacked communities near the Okavango region, targeting cattle and captives.

+In 1884, the Batawana under Kgosi Moremi engaged Ndebele forces near Toteng and later at the swampy terrain of Khutiyabasadi.
+The conflict culminated in the Battle of Khutiyabasadi, where the Batawana, supported by Wayeyi allies, defeated the Ndebele raiders using a combination of firearms, cavalry tactics, and ambush strategies suited to the Okavango environment.

+The battle is remembered as a major Tswana victory, contributing to the decline of Ndebele influence in the region and strengthening Batawana authority in northwestern Botswana.
 While the battle at Khutiyabasadi was a great victory for the Batawana and a defeat for the AmaNdebele, for the Wayeyi of the region, the outcome is said to have been a mixed blessing.
 While they had shared in the victory over the hated Amandebele, one of its consequences was a tightening of Batawana authority in the area over them as Moremi settled for a period at nearby Nokaneng.

-First Matabele War
+1893–1894: Tswana Involvement in the First Matabele War

 The First Matabele War was fought between 1893 and 1894 in modern-day Zimbabwe.
 The British South Africa Company had no more than 750 troops in the British South Africa Company's Police, with an undetermined number of possible colonial volunteers and an additional 700 Tswana (Bechuana) allies who marched on Bulawayo from the south commandeered by Khama III, the most influential of the Batswana chiefs, and a staunch ally of the British.
 The Salisbury and Fort Victoria columns marched into Bulawayo on 4 November 1893.
 The Imperial column from Bechuanaland was nowhere to be seen.
 They had set march on 18 October heading north for Bulawayo and had a minor skirmish with the Matabele near Mphoengs on 2 November.
 They finally reached Bulawayo on 15 November, a delay which probably saved the Chartered Company's then newly occupied territory being annexed to the imperial Bechuanaland Protectorate.
+The involvement of Batswana reflected both strategic alliance-building and the desire of some Tswana rulers to counter Ndebele power, which had previously threatened Tswana territories through raids.
+Following the defeat of the Ndebele, British colonial influence expanded further north, increasing imperial control over the region.